jononovo/Agent-16-250414/README/DEVELOPMENT.md

 import { HandleWithLabel } from '../../components/nodes/handles/HandleWithLabel';
 import { Position } from 'reactflow';
 import { Input } from '../../components/ui/input';
+import { Switch } from '../../components/ui/switch';
+import { Label } from '../../components/ui/label';

-export function MyCustomNodeComponent({ data, isConnectable, selected }: NodeProps) {
+// Component for the node's UI in the workflow editor export function MyCustomNodeComponent({ data, isConnectable, selected }: NodeProps) {
+  // Handler for data changes
   const handleDataChange = (key: string, value: any) => {
     if (data.onChange) {
       data.onChange({